corinnedarche/MUMT307_FinalProject/REPORT.md

 `realTimeOutput` indicates whether or not the script will play the audio output in real-time.
 If true, the audio plays as the script runs and does not save it as an external file.
 If false (default), the synthesized output is saved as "LPC_output.m4a".

 `recordAudioInput` indicates whether or not the script allows the user to record their own voice for input.
 If true, the script records whatever speech the user says for approximately 5 seconds, saves it as "LPC_input.m4a", and then passes it through the LPC algorithm.
 If false (default), the user is prompted to enter a valid file name to use as input.
+This was taken from [MATLAB's Audio Toolbox Documentation](https://www.mathworks.com/help/audio/ref/audiodevicereader-system-object.html).

 `seeScope` toggles the scope view of the synthesized signal and the curve produced by its LPC coefficients.
 It is automatically set to false.